 How to Freshen and Deodorize a Mattress

-Dust mites, sweat, and skin cells permeate our bedding accessories and then the mattress.
+Dust mites, sweat, other body oils, and skin cells permeate our bedding accessories and then the mattress.
 Freshening and deodorizing mattresses once every six months keepsat bay.

 Be cautious when you use any form of liquid on your mattress because it can leave moisture behind, encouraging allergen growth.
 This is why it’s often best to try dry ways of freshening your mattress first, such as odor-absorbing baking soda.
 If you do use liquid methods of deodorizing your mattress, air-dry your mattress thoroughly before making your bed.

 Use the upholstery attachment to clean all the dust and germs accumulated on your mattress.
 It’s also a good idea to vacuum around the bed frame to clean up any dust bunnies, body cast-offs, or pet dander on the floor.